 Recovery and Down Time

-After surgery is completed, patients are dressed in a custom post-operative bra and taken to the recovery room.
+After the surgery is completed, patients are dressed in a custom post-operative bra and taken to the recovery room.
 Because the anesthetic is light, recovery room time is usually less than one hour for most patients.
-Patient comfort is a priority at evolv Plastic Surgery and precise and less traumatic dissection techniques, headlight illumination, prevention of bleeding and long acting nerve blocks (Exparel) and post-operative lymphatic massage all play an integral part in minimizing discomfort and downtime and improving the overall experience for our patients.
+Patient comfort is a priority at evolv Plastic Surgery and precise and less traumatic dissection techniques, headlight illumination, prevention of bleeding and long-acting nerve blocks (Exparel) and post-operative lymphatic massage all play an integral part in minimizing discomfort and downtime and improving the overall experience for our patients.
 Each patient will be given specific instructions and advice on resuming activities and return to work.

 The Most Important Decision – Choosing a Plastic Surgeon